find your perfect postgrad program

 Where & when are LLM & postgraduate law loan applications made?

 Loan applications are made to the Student Awards Agency Scotland (SAAS) and they start receiving loan applications online from the summer before the course starts.
-Applications must be made the 31st of March of the academic year that the LLM or law masters course starts.
+Applications must be made by 31 March of the relevant academic year, although SAAS recommends earlier applications (by the end of June the previous year) to ensure funding is in place for course start dates.

 What about the repayments?

-For Scottish students, repayments start at 9% of any earnings made over the threshold of £19,390 per year.
-These payments are made via the tax system either through the PAYE system if you are employed or through the self-assessment tax system if you earn over the self-assessment threshold or are self-employed.
-Just like in England, the debt can be cancelled if a student becomes unable to work due to health reasons or after 30 years, or depending on when they took out their loan, when they are 65.
+For Scottish students, postgraduate loan repayments are currently set at 9% of income over £31,395 per year.
+These payments are made via the tax system, either through PAYE if you are employed or through the self-assessment tax system if you earn over the self-assessment threshold or are self-employed.
+Just like in England, the debt can be cancelled if a student becomes unable to work due to health reasons or after 30 years, or depending on when they took out their loan, when they become 65 years old.

 What law students are eligible?